cech12/WoodenHopper/README.md

 ![Wooden Hopper](https://raw.githubusercontent.com/cech12/WoodenHopper/master/material/hopper.png)

-It acts like a vanilla hopper but is only half as fast as a vanilla hopper.
-(16 ticks instead of 8 - configurable) and has only one slot.
+It acts like a vanilla hopper but is only half as fast as a vanilla hopper (16 ticks instead of 8, configurable) and has only one slot.

 For more information check out the **Wiki**: https://github.com/cech12/WoodenHopper/wiki